What is the application deadline?

 What types of jobs do students in the Cosmetics and Fragrance graduate program hold?

-Our students regularly come from positions in finance, product development, operations, supply chain, creative/advertising, research and development, education/training, and sales, from manufacturing companies and leading supply companies.
-We have also had students in retail careers, journalism, and legal, but all have experience and a passion for the cosmetics and fragrance fields, and have been identified by their employers as top performers, change agents, and as having senior leadership potential.
+Our students regularly come from positions in finance, product development, operations, supply chain, creative/advertising, research and development, education/training, and sales from manufacturing companies and leading supply companies.
+We also welcome candidates with backgrounds in retail management, market research, pharmaceuticals, chemistry, perfumery, journalism, and legal, but all have experience and a passion for the cosmetics and fragrance field, and have been identified by their employers as top performers, change agents, and as having senior leadership potential.

 Can I customize my degree in any way or will you accept transfer credits from other graduate work?

-The program does not have any electives at present, but we will accept up to six transfer credits of graduate work done elsewhere, at the discretion of the chairperson.
+The program does not have any electives at present, but we will accept transfer credits of graduate work done elsewhere, at the discretion of the chairperson, based on the subject of the curriculum and review of the course materials.
 The minimum number of graduate credits that must be completed at FIT (SUNY residency requirement for graduate degrees) is 30 credits.

 Other than FAFSA loans are there any scholarships, or TA positions?